-We are delighted to announce that we now visit secondary schools and have a brand-new ethics workshop to deliver to second level students across the country.
+We are delighted to announce that we now provide dynamic workshops to second level students across the country.

 Since our inception, we’ve mainly focused on primary schools and community groups.
 Our eye has been on secondary schools since the beginning, but until now, we didn’t have the resources to tap into this exciting area.